Meats and Sausages

 The amount of salt is 2.5% of the total amount of the crushed mixed meat.

-Starch is added to improve binding of different meats together.
-Many regular Russian sausages contain about 2% potato or wheat flour, or starch.
+Starch is added to improve binding of ingredients together.
+Many Russian sausages contain about 2% potato flour or starch.
 Starch binds meat even better than flour; both, wheat and potato starch can be used.
 Sausage makers claim that potato starch is better as its gel is more elastic.
 Adding more than 10% starch may affect the flavor of the product.

-• TVP, textured vegetable protein binds water and is a great filler which extends the value of the sausage.
+- TVP, textured vegetable protein binds water and is a great filler that extends the value of the sausage.

-• Carragenaan (sea weed) improves cohesion and sliceability of any meat products.
+- Carragenaan (sea weed) improves the cohesion and sliceability of any meat product.
 It is added from 0.01% (1 g per 1 kg of meat) to 1.0% (10 g per 1 kg of meat).

-Antioxidant agents such as ascorbic acid are considered to prevent somewhat the usual changes in taste and color of fish sausage.
+Antioxidant agents such as ascorbic acid delay somewhat the usual changes in taste and color of fish sausage.
 Ascorbic acid speeds up the development of pink color when sodium nitrite is used.

 Fish Sausages and Safety